-No, we believe that every student who has demonstrated a drive to succeed and an aptitude to learn (in his or her studies or in the workplace) should be given an opportunity to apply regardless of what s/he majored in.
-Also, several of our graduate certificate programs do not require a bachelor's degree.
+No, you do not need to have a bachelor's degree in computer science or an IT related program of study.
+You do need a bachelor's degree in any discipline from a regionally-accredited educational institution in the U.S. (or international equivalent).
+We believe that every student who has demonstrated a drive to succeed and an aptitude to learn (in his or her studies or in the workplace) should be given an opportunity to apply regardless of what s/he majored in.

 No, our programs do not currently require either the GMAT or the GRE as an entrance requirement.